Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 18.18.34 UTC
+- WIB: Sabtu, 13 September 2025 19.47.14 UTC
-- WITA: Sabtu, 13 September 2025 19.18.34 UTC
+- WITA: Sabtu, 13 September 2025 20.47.14 UTC
-- WIT: Sabtu, 13 September 2025 20.18.34 UTC
+- WIT: Sabtu, 13 September 2025 21.47.14 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship